Reading the Improvement Board: Seeing Culture in Action

 In Lean and continuous improvement (CI) environments, the improvement board is more than a tool—it’s a diagnostic instrument.
-Like a doctor reading vital signs, a seasoned leader can walk up to a board and, in under 60 seconds, assess the pulse of the improvement culture.
+A seasoned leader can stand in front of a board and, in under 60 seconds, assess the pulse of the improvement culture.
+Mastering this skill transforms reactive management into proactive cultural leadership.

 The Metaphor That Changes Everything